-8.1.5 Special Status Species
+8.1.5 Special Status Species and Plant Communities

-The Refined Restoration Plan for the South LCWA Site includes a range of habitats that are expected to support several rare species.
+The Refined Restoration Plan for the South LCWA Site includes a range of habitats, including special status plant communities, that are expected to support several rare species.
 Some of these species already occur on site and their populations will be preserved or expanded.
 Others may colonize the site on their own or could be re-introduced as part of the restoration project.
-The following analysis is based on current understanding of special status species on-site and target restored habitats.
+The following analysis is based on current understanding of special status species and plant communities on-site and target restored habitats.
 There will be opportunities to expand these lists when focused searches for a wider range of special status species are conducted as part of future CEQA review and permitting.

-8.1.5.1 Rare Species Already On Site
+8.1.5.1 Special Status Species and Plant Communities Already on Site

-Several special status species occur in the South LCWA Site and/or HCC presently.
+Several special status species and plant communities occur in the South LCWA Site and/or HCC presently.
 They are all expected to benefit from the restoration passively or with restorative actions (Table 8-1).

-Special Status Species Status Restoration Potential in South LCWA Site FLORA California Boxthorn (Lycium californicum) CNPS list 3 Fed: None State: None High: Increase current population (three plants) in all transition zone and upland areas by planting from container stock Coulter's Goldfields (Lasthenia glabrata ssp. coulteri) CNPS list 1B.1 Fed: None State: None High: Expand current small population in high marsh and salt panne habitats by collecting and distributing seed from current population Lewis' Evening Primrose (Camissonia lewisii) CNPS list 3 Fed: None State: None Moderate: Impacts to a smaller population will be mitigated on site at the appropriate ratio via direct seeding from on- site collections; existing larger population will be preserved Southern Tarplant (Centromadia parryi ssp. australis) CNPS list 1B.1 Fed: None State: None High: Upland fill areas and transition zones will support this species, which should be seeded from on-site collections FAUNA 1 Belding's Savannah Sparrow (Passerculus sandwichensis beldingii) Fed: None State: Endangered High: Existing Population is expected to expand in mid and high marsh areas California Least Tern (Sterna antillarum browni) Fed: Endangered State: Endangered Moderate: Expanded foraging habitat in tidal channels and potential nesting habitat in salt panne Pacific Green Sea Turtle (Chelonia mydas) Fed: Threatened State: None IUCN: Endangered Low: Rarely present in the HCC, expanded foraging in sub- tidal and low intertidal areas Salt Marsh Wandering Skipper (Panoquina errans) Fed: None State: SSC High: Expanded areas of salt grass ( Distichlis spicata ) in mid and high marsh will support a larger population
+Special Status Species Status Restoration Potential in South LCWA Site FLORA California Boxthorn (Lycium californicum) CNPS list 3 Fed: None State: None High: Increase current population (three plants) in all transition zone and upland areas by planting from container stock Coulter's Goldfields (Lasthenia glabrata ssp. coulteri) CNPS list 1B.1 Fed: None State: None High: Expand current small population in high marsh and salt panne habitats by collecting and distributing seed from current population Lewis' Evening Primrose (Camissonia lewisii) CNPS list 3 Fed: None State: None Moderate: Impacts to a smaller population will be mitigated on site at the appropriate ratio via direct seeding from on-site collections; existing larger population will be preserved Southern Tarplant (Centromadia parryi ssp. australis) CNPS list 1B.1 Fed: None State: None High: Upland fill areas and transition zones will support this species, which should be seeded from on-site collections FAUNA Belding's Savannah Sparrow (Passerculus sandwichensis beldingii) Fed: None State: Endangered High: Existing Population is expected to expand in mid and high marsh areas California Least Tern (Sterna antillarum browni) Fed: Endangered State: Endangered Moderate: Expanded foraging habitat in tidal channels and potential nesting habitat in salt panne Pacific Green Sea Turtle (Chelonia mydas) Fed: Threatened State: None IUCN: Endangered Low: Rarely present in the HCC, expanded foraging in sub-tidal and low intertidal areas Salt Marsh Wandering Skipper (Panoquina errans) Fed: None State: SSC High: Expanded areas of salt grass (Distichlis spicata) in mid and high marsh will support a larger population PLANT COMMUNITIES Sarcocornia pacifica Herbaceous Alliance State Rank: S3 High: Existing areas are mostly preserved in place and are expected to expand in new mid and high marsh areas Isocoma menziesii Shrubland Alliance State Rank: S3 High: This plant community could likely be established in most upland areas Frankenia salina Herbaceous Alliance State Rank: S3 High: Existing areas are mostly preserved in place and are expected to expand in new mid and high marsh areas Cressa truxillensis - Distichlis spicata Herbaceous Alliance State Rank: S2 High: This community could be established in high marsh and transition zone areas Arthrocnemum subterminale Herbaceous Alliance State Rank: S3 High: Existing areas are mostly preserved in place and are expected to expand in high marsh areas

 Table 8-1.
-On-site special status species and their restoration potential the restoration effort.
-Table 8-2 includes some of the obvious species that the site might support post-restoration.
+On-site special status species and plant communities and their restoration potential

-8.1.5.2 Special Status Species That Could Colonize or be Introduced
+8.1.5.2 Special Status Species and Plant Communities That Could Colonize or be Introduced